-Wash and pat your tattoo with a damp towel if the tattoo is exposed to any unclean elements (dirt, sweat)
+Gently wash your tattoo if is exposed to any unclean elements (dirt, sweat)

 Make sure your bedding and clothing are clean.

 Keep your pets away from your tattoo!
+Animals carry a lot of germs that can infect your tattoo.
 Even wool can irritate.

-For lower leg tattoos: Keep your leg elevated and inactive for the first day.
+For lower leg tattoos: Keep your leg elevated if possible and inactive for the first day.

 Joints: Keep movement to a minimum, Be mindful.
-Your skin stretching can effect any scabbing and prolong healing.
+Your skin stretching can effect any scabbing, reopen the "wound" and prolong healing.

 Please contact me directly via email if you have any concerns!